onesoft-sudo/standards/README.md

 ### Contributions

-If you have any improvement ideas/suggestions or found any typos, you can create an issue.
-Fixes are also welcome.
+If you have any suggestions or want to improve these standards, feel free to make changes and create a PR or issue for discussions.